Learn to Speak English Easily: Questions using ‘were’ with ‘you’, ‘we’ and ‘they’

 In the previous unit you have learnt the Use of ‘were’.
 In this unit you will learn to make “Questions using ‘were‘ with ‘you‘, ‘we‘ and ‘they‘.

-We can make questions beginning with ‘Were you’, ‘Were we’, ‘Were they’ and so on.
-For such questions, one can answer in the positive or in the negative in different ways as given below.
-One can give a short answer or a complete answer.
+We can make questions beginning with ‘Were you’, ‘Were we’, and ‘Were they’.
+For such questions, one can answer in the positive or in the negative.
+One can answer in different ways as given in the following example.